rsar97/rsa.github.io/_pages/about.md

   - I have joinsed Hart lab as a PhD student

 **2022**
-- I will be TA;ing for
+  - I will be TAing for
   - I will be pursuing my thesis under dr sai joined hart lab

 **2021**
   - I am CEC